-- A. All proposals submitted in response to Rhode Island Department of Transportation solicitations for FHWA funded highway or bridge construction project shall include duplicate original compact disks (CD). - B. All bid proposals shall be opened publicly. - C. The Division of Purchases shall acknowledge, in the purchasing bid room, the submission by each bidder of both a paper copy of its proposal together with duplicate (2) copies of the proposal on electronic compact disks (CD) which shall be compatible with software required by the Rhode Island Department of Transportation pursuant to Part 12 of this Subchapter. - D. If the software program utilized by the Rhode Island Department of Transportation in accordance with Part 12 of this Subchapter is inoperable during the bid opening, then the Division of Purchases may read the bid price from the submitted hard copy and make the electronic version available for public inspection when the software program is online and properly functioning.
+- A. All proposals submitted in response to Rhode Island Department of Transportation solicitations for FHWA funded highway or bridge construction project shall include duplicate original compact disks (CD). - B. All bid proposals shall be opened publicly. - C. The Division of Purchases shall acknowledge, in the purchasing bid room, the submission by each bidder of both a paper copy of its proposal together with duplicate (2) copies of the proposal on electronic compact disks (CD) which shall be compatible with software required by the Rhode Island Department of Transportation pursuant to Section 12 of these regulations. - D. If the software program utilized by the Rhode Island Department of Transportation in accordance with Section 12 of these regulations is inoperable during the bid opening, then the Division of Purchases may read the bid price from the submitted hard copy and make the electronic version available for public inspection when the software program is online and properly functioning.
 Alternatively, the Purchasing Agent or his or her designee may document all proposals received and continue a bid opening for a date and time when the software is online and functioning.
 An addendum shall be posted for public viewing on the Rhode Island Vendor Information Program indicating the date and time for continuation of the bid opening. - E. All bids received at the initial bid opening shall be securely held within the Division of Purchases and no additional proposals, documents, or amendments thereto will be accepted by the Division of Purchases.
-The Division of Purchases shall not modify or amend a solicitation once bid opening has commenced. - F. An abstract copy of all responsive bid proposals which includes itemized pricing and total summary shall be posted for public viewing on the Rhode Island Vendor Information Program by the close of business on the day of bid opening.
+The Division of Purchases shall not modify or amend a solicitation once bid opening has commenced.

+F. An abstract copy of all responsive bid proposals which includes itemized pricing and total summary shall be posted for public viewing on the Rhode Island Vendor Information Program by the close of business on the day of bid opening.

+220-RICR-30-00-5

-220-RICR-30-00-5 TITLE 220 - DEPARTMENT OF ADMINISTRATION CHAPTER 30 - PURCHASES SUBCHAPTER 00 - N/A
+TITLE 220 - DEPARTMENT OF ADMINISTRATION

-PART 5 - COMPETITIVE BID AND COMPETITIVE SEALED BID REVIEW AND SOURCE SELECTION (220-RICR-30-00-5)
+CHAPTER 30 - PURCHASES

+SUBCHAPTER 00 - N/A

+PART 5 - Competitive Bid and Competitive Sealed Bid Review and Source Selection (220-RICR-30-00-5)

-Type of Filing: Post Promulgation Technical Revision
+Type of Filing: Technical Revision